U.S. asks China to revise export rules for coronavirus medical gear

 The move followed highly publicized complaints from some governments and hospitals that they received PPE from China that they considered faulty.

 "We appreciate the efforts to ensure quality control.
-But we do not want this to serve as an obstacle for the timely export of important supplies," a State Department spokesman said.
+But we do not want this to serve as an obstacle for the timely export of important supplies," a State Department spokesman said late on Thursday.

 "The U.S. Government has raised these concerns with (China).
 We have requested that China revise its new requirements to allow the expeditious export of vital PPE to the United States," he said.